SUBMISSION GUIDELINES FOR CONTRIBUTORS

 For the benefit of production efficiency, the publisher and the editor ask you to follow the following submission guidelines strictly.
 Papers that do not follow these guidelines will be returned to the author.

 Contributions should be consistent in their use of language and spelling.
-If you are not a native speaker of the language in which you have written your contribution, it is advised to have your text checked by a native speaker.
+If you are not a native speaker of English it is advised to have your text checked by a native speaker.

-When submitting the final manuscript to the journal, please include: a one-paragraph abstract (up to 150 words), approximately five keywords, a short professional biography of the author, and a current mailing address.
+When submitting the final manuscript to the journal, please include: a one-paragraph abstract, approximately five keywords, and a current mailing address.

 Files.
-Contributions should not exceed 8,000 words for articles and 2,000 words for book reviews.
+Contributions should not exceed 10,000 words.
 They should be in English following the American Psychological Association (APA) style.
-Authors who are not native speakers of English are advised to have their paper checked by a native speaker before submission.

 Please take care that you supply all the files, text as well as graphic files, used in the creation of the manuscript, and be sure to submit the final version of the manuscript.
 And please delete any personal comments so that these will not mistakenly be typeset and check that all files are readable.